eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Note: The Regulation does not exclude the possibility that a Wallet Instance may be installed on a non-mobile device, for example a server.
-The requirements above also apply for the installation of a Wallet Unit on a User device that is not a mobile device, and for which no official operating system app store may exist.
+The requirements above also apply for the installation of a Wallet Instance on a User device that is not a mobile device, and for which no official operating system app store may exist.